econchick/new-coder/docs/_posts/2013-02-01-Part-4-Logic-of-the-script.md

         generate_csv(platforms, opts.csv_file)
 ```

-That's all for our `main()` function – just the final boilerplate code at the tail end:
+That’s all for our `main()` function – just the final boilerplate code at the tail end:

 ```python
 if __name__ == '__main__':